Minimum Wage: Sri Lanka's minimum wage has increased as follows for all workers in any industry or service: 27,000 LKR per month.

 In Sri Lanka, terminations may only occur through valid reasons such as:

 The minimum statutory notice period in Sri Lanka varies based on the employee's job role and the terms outlined in the contract or agreement.
-However, the standard notice period typically extends up to 6 months.
+However, employers must give one month's notice to employees who have completed one or more years of service.
+The general notice periods can extend up to a maximum of six months.

 Severance pay in Sri Lanka is applicable to employees with more than 5 years of service at the time of retirement, resignation, or dismissal.
-The employer is required to pay half a month's salary for each completed year of service.
+For monthly-rated employees, the employer is required to pay half a month's salary for each completed year of service.
+For weekly or daily-paid employees, gratuity amounts to 14 days' salary for each completed year of service.

 Disclaimer